 Completed

-Safety and Efficacy Study of Teduglutide in Subjects With Short Bowel Syndrome
+A Study of the Efficacy and Safety of Teduglutide in Subjects With Parenteral Nutrition-Dependent Short Bowel Syndrome

 0 criteria met from your profileSee at a glance how your profile meets each eligibility criteria.